arrahman17/Learning-Analytics-Project-/README.md

  **We are very thankful to [Prof. Dr. Mohamed Amine Chatti](https://www.uni-due.de/soco/people/mohamed-chatti.php) and [Dr.    Arham Muslim](https://www.uni-due.de/soco/people/arham-muslim.php)**

- - For Providing us such a platform to learn the theoritical concept as well as the Practical skills
+ - For Providing us such a platform to learn the theoritical concept as well as the practical skills
  - To improve communication, presentation ,theoritical and practical skills
- - And have the oppurtunity to Brainstorm ideas during workshops and as well as have the chance to work with globally minded  students
+ - And having the oppurtunity to Brainstorm ideas during workshops and as well as have the chance to work with globally minded  students
  - This project was the part of Learning Analytics course